 Electrostatic vs Ionic Air Purifier | What Is The Difference?

 In short, both electrostatic and ionic air purifiers use similar technology to reduce indoor air pollution.
 The biggest difference is how they utilize this technology.
 Both use electrical charges to clean the air.
 Electrostatic air purifiers achieve this through a series of plates, for both positive and negative electrical charges, located inside of the device.
 In contrast, standard air purifiers release only negatively charged particles.
-The air-cleaning process for electrostatic air purifiers happens inside of the device, while for air ionizers it happens outside of the device.
-Overall, an electrostatic air purifier is quite worse than an air purifier.
+The air cleaning process for electrostatic air purifiers happens inside of the device, while for air ionizers it happens outside of the device.
+Overall, electrostatic air purifier’s performance is quite worse than air purifiers.

 We have one common technology and the same principle, but two very different executions.
 Despite their similarities, these two air purifiers work quite differently.
 Consequently, they achieve different results in terms of air cleaning effectiveness.
 Let us take a deeper look.